 In February 2017, the Company received 1,000,000 share purchase warrants of Colorado Resources Ltd. ("Colorado").
-Each share purchase warrant entitles the Company to purchase a further common share in Colorado at a price of \$0.60 per share for a period of 24 months.
-Changes in the fair value of the warrants are measured at fair value through profit or loss ("FVTPL").
-At December 31, 2018 the fair value of each share purchase warrant was estimated to be \$Nil (December 31, 2017 - \$0.02), using the Black-Scholes option pricing model with the following assumptions:
+Each share purchase warrant entitled the Company to purchase a further common share in Colorado at a price of \$0.60 per share for a period of 24 months.
+Changes in the fair value of the warrants were recorded in the consolidated statements of loss and comprehensive loss.
+In February 2019, the share purchase warrants of Colorado expired unexercised with a fair value of \$Nil (December 2018 - \$Nil).